 Cedar Lakes Woods & Gardens was founded by Dr. Raymond Webber and opened for public enjoyment in January of 2014.
-The creation of the gardens began over 27 years ago when Ray discovered the 100+ year old retired lime rock quarry in 1991.
-(Over 100 years ago, miners were harvesting lime rock from the property to create the foundation of Highway 27).
-In 1991, Ray found that the property had been abandoned long ago, and it now was essentially a polluted swamp.
+The creation of the gardens began over 32 years ago when Ray discovered the 100+ year old retired lime rock quarry in 1991.
+(Over one hundred years ago, miners were harvesting lime rock from the property to create the foundation of Highway 27).
+In 1991, Ray found that the property had been abandoned long ago, and it was a polluted swamp.
 He purchased the property for his own private use, initially intending to use the quarry as a giant fishing pond.
 He dug out what was left behind, including old mining remnants, and began to transform the old swampy quarry.

 The quarry walls are lined with concrete and rock planters, filled with hundreds of species of plants and flowers.
-The surrounding trees and the topography of the quarry allow temperate and semitropical plants to flourish year round.
+The surrounding trees and the topography of the quarry allow temperate and semitropical plants to flourish year-round.
 Birds of prey, owls, doves, numerous songbirds, butterflies, turtles, frogs, and other wildlife may be encountered along the trail.
-Cedar Lakes Woods & Gardens is also home to domesticated animal friends including many cats, a black english cocker spaniel named April, a swan named Guinivere, several ducks, pheasants, a goose, a squirrel named Delilah, a rose-breasted cockatoo named Rosie, numerous Koi fish, and a 100-pound blue catfish named Big Ben.
+Cedar Lakes Woods & Gardens is also home to domesticated animal friends including many cats, two swans named Guenevere and Olivia, several ducks, pheasants, a goose, a squirrel named Delilah, a rose-breasted cockatoo named Rosie, numerous Koi fish, and a 100-pound blue catfish named Big Ben.

 There are many benches and picnic tables throughout the trails to allow visitors to sit and enjoy the spectacular views.
 We also suggest bringing a picnic lunch to snack on while enjoying these views.
-Today, thanks to the help of a few staff members and Ray's dedication to his artistic dream, the garden continues to grow with the addition of new garden displays, scenic features, and expansion of education programs.
-You may also wander though our surrounding woods and enjoy the Oaks, Cedars, Pines, Pecans, Hickories, and Dogwoods in an adjacent 64 acre nature conservation easement maintained by "Conservation Florida."
+Today, thanks to the help of staff members and Ray's dedication to his artistic dream, the garden continues to grow with the addition of new garden displays, scenic features, and expansion of education programs.
+You may also wander through our surrounding woods and enjoy the Oaks, Cedars, Pines, Pecans, Hickories, and Dogwoods in an adjacent 64-acre nature conservation easement maintained by "Conservation Florida."

-Dr. Raymond T. Webber is now 76 years old.
+Dr. Raymond T. Webber is now 80 years old.
 He served in the Army for 8 years, was then called up for Desert Shield and Storm in 1990 and 1991 while serving in the reserves.
 Ray completed his M.S. degree upon receiving his Endodontic certification in 1974, and practiced until his retirement in 2014.
 He taught at the University of Florida from 1977 to 1982, and even wrote chapters of dental textbooks.
 He lectured nationally and internationally for 14 years.
 In his personal time, he enjoys traveling and fishing, and of course gardening.